Fly Up

 "Fly Up" is a song recorded by South Korean boy band Riize.
-It was released on May 19, 2025, through SM Entertainment and distributed by Kakao Entertainment and RCA Records, as the lead single of their first album, Odyssey.
+It was released on May 19, 2025, through SM Entertainment and distributed by Kakao Entertainment and RCA Records, as the lead single of their first studio album, Odyssey.

 Background and release

 On April 28, 2025, it was announced that Riize would release their first studio album titled Odyssey on May 19.
 The lead single "Fly Up" was announced on the next day on April 29.

 "Fly Up" was first previewed on May 14, 2025, as part of the premiere of a full-length video featuring all ten songs from the album, which was released via Weverse.
 The song and its music video were released alongside the album on May 19 on digital music platforms.